GW09: One Day Private Juyongguan Great Wall Hiking

 2. Take bus No.883 from Deshengmen to Nankou East Street, and then change to Changping bus No. 68 to Juyongguan.

-By car: Drive along the Badaling Expressway and take the Juyongguan Pass Exit.
+By car: Drive along the Badaling Expressway and take the Juyongguan Great Wall Exit.

 The ticket office is not far from the parking lot.
 The entrance fee is CNY45 during peak season (Apr 1st to Oct 30th) and CNY40 in the low season (Nov 1st to Mar 31st).
 There is no cable car service here.
 Proceed towards the north and you will pass by the Ying'en Fang, Liujiao Pavilion and Guanwang Temple, before reaching the Nanguan Lou (archway) where you will see a written banner "The number one guarding pass under the heaven" atop the decorated archway.
 Nanguan Lou with Beiguan Lou in the north is located between two mountains, forming a natural bottleneck in this main passage.
 An old Chinese saying goes like this: "one man guards the pass, and ten thousand enemies are unable to get through".
 Begin you climb of the wall by walking upwards along the stairways of the Nanguan Lou.